Politics

 airtime to leftwing groups and individuals historically antagonistic toward the

 projection of US, and only US, power.
-Fail to report the true agendas of those

 o